- Plan A – 30 credits are required.

 The Learning Experience

-This graduate degree is delivered mostly online with one required four-day, on-campus visit in Fort Collins, CO, typically during the second year of the program.
-These weekends, from Thursday to Sunday, include training that is not possible to receive online.
+This graduate degree is delivered online, with one four-day, on-campus visit in Fort Collins, CO, typically during one summer session.

-Your interaction with the faculty and fellow students depends on the specific course.
-Online courses do provide you with online office hours and email contact.
-You also collaborate on projects and exchange ideas with fellow classmates through email and discussion board postings.
+Your level of interaction with the faculty and fellow students depends on the specific course.
+Many courses involve active communication with other professional music therapists on discussion boards, group chats, and/or group projects.
+Online course instructors will provide you with online office hours and email contact.